 This test verifies that a device acts appropriately according to the current flow control settings and that management configuration settings do what they advertise.
 Flow control modes may be configured via auto-negotiation or through manual configuration.
-It should be noted that to establish a 1000BASE-T link auto-negotiation is required; thus auto-negotiation will need to be used to configure flow control settings for 1000BASE-T devices.
+It should be noted that to establish a 1000BASE-T and 10GBASE-T link auto-negotiation is required; thus auto-negotiation will need to be used to configure flow control settings for these devices.